saolaolsson/pixiple/readme.md

 Pixiple is a Windows application that searches your files for images that are similar in pixel and metadata content and presents you with a sorted list of similar image pairs to compare.

 Unlike similar programs, Pixiple will attempt to find not only duplicate images but images that have something in common, either in their general appearance or their metadata, and may belong together.
-Pixiple also lets you compare two images closely (with synchronized zooming and panning) to easily check for minute quality differences (with the "swap images" button).
+Pixiple also lets you compare two images (with synchronized zooming and panning) to check for minute quality differences (with the "swap images" button).

 ## Screenshot

 ![Screenshot](screenshot.jpg)

-## Download

-Download the executable from [Releases](https://github.com/olaolsso/pixiple/releases).
-The x86 version will work on 32-bit and 64-bit Windows while the x64 version will only work on 64-bit Windows but may be slightly faster.

 ## Features

 - Uses both pixel and metadata content (dates, location, camera) to find related images.
 - Fast, multi-threaded processing.
-- Minimalistic, resizable, localized, DPI-aware UI.
+- Minimalist, resizable, localized, DPI-aware UI.
 - Portable: single file, no settings saved, no installation required.
 - Free, open source, no restrictions, no nonsense.
 - Optimized for cows.